 April 29, 09:00 – 12:15 CEST

-Sweden’s second global Food Systems Dialogue, Food Security, Conflict and Resilience, will take place on 29 April, 09:00 – 12:15 CEST, and specifically focus on the link between conflict and food insecurity as well as the need for stronger resilience building.
+Sweden’s second global Food Systems Dialogue will specifically focus on the link between conflict and food insecurity as well as the need for stronger resilience building.

 - Amir Abdulla, Deputy Executive Director, UN World Food Programme (WFP)